-A significant selection of audio works by Nancy Holt will be presented in the group exhibition Sound as Sculpture at The Warehouse Dallas.
-Several of Holt's early audio works and tours from the late '60s and '70s will be on view, including Stone Ruin Tour ITour of the John Weber Galleryand Visual Sound Zone (PS1).
+In 2022, a significant selection of audio works by Nancy Holt were presented in the group exhibition Sound as Sculpture at The Warehouse Dallas.
+Several of Holt's early audio works and tours from the late 1960s and 1970s were on view, including Stone Ruin Tour, Tour of the John Weber Gallery, and Visual Sound Zone (PS1).

-Sound as Sculpture includes 52 works by 17 artists, and features audio works, three-dimensional sculptures, performance works, video, and installation, as well as rare archival material that provides context and insight into the works on view.
-Artists in the exhibition include Laurie Anderson, Tonico Lemos Auad, Mark Bradford, John Cage, Janet Cardiff and George Bures Miller, Nancy Holt, Pierre Huyghe, Bruce Nauman, Max Neuhaus, Adrian Piper, Emilio Prini, Tomás Saraceno, Nora Schultz, Richard Serra, Haegue Yang, and Minoru Yoshida.
+Alongside Nancy Holt, artists in the exhibition includes Laurie Anderson, Tonico Lemos Auad, Mark Bradford, John Cage, Janet Cardiff and George Bures Miller, Pierre Huyghe, Bruce Nauman, Max Neuhaus, Adrian Piper, Emilio Prini, Tomás Saraceno, Nora Schultz, Richard Serra, Haegue Yang, and Minoru Yoshida.

-Curated by Thomas Feulmer, Assistant Curator, The Warehouse Dallas, the exhibition will be accompanied by a publication on Nancy Holt’s sound works, created in collaboration with the Holt/Smithson Foundation.
+Curated by Thomas Feulmer, Curator of The Warehouse Dallas, the exhibition was accompanied by a publication on Nancy Holt’s sound works, created in collaboration with Holt/Smithson Foundation.
+Reproducing the scores for Holt's audio works and featuring essays by Thomas Feulmer and our Executive Director Lisa Le Feuvre, the book is available from our bookshop.

 Image: